dnnsoftware/Dnn.Platform/.github/PULL_REQUEST_PROCESS.md

 > NOTE: Changes to methods that have been marked as [Obsolete] will typically not be accepted due to inherit risks associated with code scheduled for removal.
 If a critical bug/issue exists, please be sure to document & discuss using an RFC issue prior to submitting your contribution to ensure alignment with acceptance criteria.

 ## Code Review Process
-Community review of submitted pull requests is encouraged, and all pull requests must be reviewed by at least **two (2)** designed approvers before the change can be approved.
-Once approved by two unique designated approvers the change can be merged by the secondary approval.
+Community review of submitted pull requests is encouraged, and all pull requests must be reviewed by at least **two (2)** designated approvers before the change can be approved.
+Once approved by two unique designated approvers, the change can be merged.
 An approver should NEVER merge their own change, even with two supporting approvals.

 ### Designed Approvers
 At the current time the following community members are designated approvers.